 Winter Horse Care: Keeping Your Horse Healthy, Happy, and Fit in Cold Weather

 Horses have an incredible ability to adjust to the cold, but they require time to acclimate.
-Their thick winter coats, body fat reserves, and access to high-quality forage all play a crucial role in maintaining their body temperature.
+A thick winter coat, body fat reserves, and access to high-quality forage all play a crucial role in maintaining their body temperature.
 However, young, elderly, or unwell horses may need extra support to stay warm and healthy.

 A key concept in winter horse care is the Thermoneutral Zone (TNZ)—the temperature range within which a horse does not need to expend extra energy to stay warm.
 When temperatures drop below this range, horses increase their metabolic rate and adjust their behavior to maintain core warmth.
 Understanding this can help horse owners make better feeding and management decisions.